 Here are a few things that you want to ask yourself:

-– Why is it essential for me to always believe in myself?
+– Why is it essential for you to always believe in yourself?

-– What are the consequences if I fail to live with confidence?
+– What are the consequences if you fail to live with confidence?

-– Can I live committed to my newfound reasons for the rest of my life?
+– Can you live committed to my newfound reasons for the rest of my life?

-– Who do I become if I continue to live in self-doubt?
+– Who do you become if you continue to live in self-doubt?